 Search by clicking a topic in the sidebar

-Each year, QTU members either receive a required transfer that they do not want to accept or have not received a transfer to a requested geographic area and/or region.
-For both categories, there are appeal processes.
+Each year, some QTU members either receive an unwanted required transfer or request a transfer to a specific geographic area and/or region and don’t get it.
+In both cases there are appeal processes.

 Fill out my online form.